Khris Middleton NBA Preview vs. the Knicks

 Khris Middleton Insights vs. the Knicks

-- He's taken 4.0 threes per game, or 8.4% of his team's shots from beyond the arc this season.
+- He's attempted 4.0 threes per game, or 8.5% of his team's shots from beyond the arc this season.

-- Middleton's opponents, the Knicks, have one of the NBA's slowest tempos with 100.3 possessions per game, while his Bucks average the seventh-most possessions per game with 105.3.
+- Middleton's opponents, the Knicks, have one of the slowest offensive tempos, ranking 27th, averaging 100.4 possessions per game, while his Bucks average 105.2 per game, fifth-highest among NBA teams.

-- The Knicks allow 111.4 points per game, seventh-ranked in the league.
+- On defense, the Knicks have given up 112 points per game, which is ninth-best in the league.

-- The Knicks are the best team in the NBA, giving up 40.9 rebounds per game.
+- The Knicks are the third-ranked team in the NBA, giving up 41.3 rebounds per contest.

-- The Knicks allow 26.1 assists per game, 15th-ranked in the league.
+- The Knicks are the 15th-ranked squad in the league, allowing 26 assists per contest.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!